cnkang/ptremote/README.md

 ## Installation:
 Copy the "install.sh" script and "PacketTracer_730_amd64.deb" into the same folder.
+By default, the docker containers will be installed in "/var/lib/docker", the default web page and the nginx configuration file will be installed into the "ptweb-vnc" sub-folder where you copied the installation script.
 You can get a copy of the Packet Tracer and learn the basic features by registering the free "Introduction to Packet Tracer" course at https://www.netacad.com/courses/packet-tracer
 Run the script and follow the instruction, then it will download and install the packages required.